batherk/diy-gallery/README.md

 * Session storage is implemented as part of the Artwork.js component and is set every time a category is updated for the sound, picture and/or text.
 For each tab, the local path of the different elements are saved to session storage using JSON.
-We chose to use this solution as it's an easy way to store and re-use previous elements.
+We chose to use this solution as it's an easy way to store and re-use previous elements within the boundories of a tab.
-When refreshing the page or opening it in a new tab, the page will retrieve the local path for the element from session storage, parse it back to its original form and render the elements from your last session to the screen.
+While being in the same browser tab, the page will retrieve the local path for the element from session storage, parse it back to its original form and render the elements from your last visit to the page.
+We figured this was an appropriate use of this tool and served a fitting purpose.
 * Local storage is implemented and is set every time the category is updated for the sound, picture and/or text.
 For local storage, the exact path for the elements is not saved to storage.
-Instead each category is numbered, and the chosen category is saved.
+Instead each category and the artwork-tab is numbered, and the chosen category is saved.
 When opening the browser, the page display elements from the last chosen categories, but all elements will be randomly chosen from that category.
+Not rocket science and maybe we could have made more use of this possibility, but we figured it was a decent introduction on our part to begin working with local storage.

 #### Responsive Web Design
 -- BAT skriv inn litt info her.
-Hva har du gjort her, hvorfor har du valgt å gjøre det slik
+Hva har du gjort her, hvorfor har du valgt å gjøre det slik.
+Kjør også en vurdering på om vi kan hevde at JEST er benyttet som et framework under eller om vi ikke kan hevde det siden det ble som det ble med testene..

 #### Test
-As required by the project description, we used Jest to execute snapshot testing of our components App and Artwork.
+As required by the project description, we created and executed snapshot testing of our components App and Artwork.
--- BAT skriv inn litt info her.
-Hva har du gjort her, hvorfor har du valgt å gjøre det slik
+We were not able to integrate "Jest --watchAll" for running the tests due to errors.
+The snapshot testing is therefore run by "react-script test" by the command ```npm test```.

 #### Deployment and server setup
 We followed the instructions given in the assignment document.
 We experienced only minor issues by doing this.
 The application was